-If a member of Student Accountability staff has a conflict of interest, that staff member is ineligible to consider a case.
-Individuals with a conflict of interest must declare themselves ineligible.
-Student Accountability staff having met with a student before or having adjudicated a prior case does not constitute a conflict of interest.
-Students may be accountable to criminal and/or civil authorities as well as to the University for acts that constitute violations of law and of University policies and regulations.
+1. Students may be accountable to criminal and/or civil authorities as well as to the University for acts that constitute violations of law and of University policies and regulations.
 Students investigated for alleged violations of these policies and regulations are subject to University accountability proceedings delineated in this Handbook while criminal or civil proceedings regarding the same conduct are pending.
 Students in these circumstances may not challenge the University's accountability proceedings on the grounds that criminal charges or civil actions regarding the same incident are pending, may be initiated, or have been terminated, dismissed, reduced, or not yet adjudicated.
 When appropriate, the University may refer matters to federal, state, and local authorities for prosecution.

-The policies and procedures governing cases involving sexual misconduct, including stalking, dating violence, and domestic violence as well as the policies and procedures governing cases involving student discrimination are outlined elsewhere in the Handbook.
+- 2. The policies and procedures governing cases involving sexual misconduct, including stalking, dating violence, and domestic violence as well as the policies and procedures governing cases involving student discrimination are outlined elsewhere in the Handbook. - 3.
+The Associate Dean for Community Standards and Student Support or designee may impose an interim restriction(s) pending an investigation and/or resolution of an Accountability Meeting.
+For more information, refer to the Interim Restriction policy.